-When your mouth is healthy, the teeth fit into their sockets and bone, snugly surrounded by strong connective ligaments and gum tissue.
+When your mouth is healthy, the teeth fit into their sockets in your jawbone, snugly surrounded by strong connective ligaments and gum tissue.
 All parts work together to keep your teeth firmly held in position.

-Bone loss can occur for a variety of reasons but it can easily cause a domino effect where teeth are weakened and eventually lost.
-Dr. Perlman has the skills and knowledge in bone regeneration to provide the treatment you need.
+Bone loss can occur for a variety of reasons, but it can easily cause a domino effect where teeth are weakened and eventually lost.
+Drs.
+Perlman and Molina have the skills and knowledge in bone regeneration to provide the treatment you need.

-Dr. Perlman is highly skilled and experienced in advanced bone grafting procedures to regenerate lost bone.
-He keeps current on the latest research and advancements in bone grafting materials for effective and reliable bone growth.
-He also uses the latest technology for accurate and minimally invasive placement of the grafting material.
+Our doctors are highly skilled and experienced in advanced bone grafting procedures to regenerate lost bone.
+They keep current on the latest research and advancements in bone grafting materials for effective and reliable bone growth.
+They also use the latest technology for accurate and minimally invasive placement of the grafting material.

 The most common causes of bone loss around the teeth are as follows:

-Infection – an infection other than gum disease can get into the bone tissue surrounding your teeth and causes bone loss.
-This includes bacterial or viral infections, and tumors.
+Infection – An infection other than gum disease can get into the bone tissue surrounding your teeth and causes bone loss; this includes bacterial or viral infections, as well as tumors.

 Once tooth roots are no longer present, the jawbone begins to shrink.
 Dentures do not provide the stimulation needed to maintain bone volume.
 In fact, the pressure on your jaw exerted by dentures actually accelerates the rate of bone loss and wears away the ridges of bone upon which they are placed.

 This bone shrinkage is the reason behind the continual need to refit the dentures.
 Loose dentures cause sore spots, making chewing difficult and painful.
 Bone loss also accounts for the gradual collapse of the bottom third of your face after you have lost all your teeth and no longer have the stimulation to keep the bone volume maintained.

 Bone Grafting to Replace Lost Bone